ITPNYU/ITP-IMA-Community-Guidelines/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Welcome to the ITP/IMA Community Commitments!
-We invite all ITP/IMA community members to thoroughly read the Community Commitments, at [community.itp.io](https://community.itp.io).
+Welcome to the ITP/IMA Community Guidelines!
+We invite all ITP/IMA community members to thoroughly read the Community Guidelines, at [community.itp.io](https://community.itp.io).

-The ITP/IMA Community Commitments is an evolving **work-in-progress** document that establishes and communicates the commitment of the ITP/IMA community to uphold a key set of standards and obligations that aim to make ITP/IMA an inclusive and welcoming environment.
+The ITP/IMA Community Guidelines is an evolving **work-in-progress** document that establishes and communicates the commitment of the ITP/IMA community to uphold a key set of standards and obligations that aim to make ITP/IMA an inclusive and welcoming environment.

-The Community Commitments is open to revisions, clarifications, and reconsideration.
-For more information on how the Community Commitments came to be, who was involved, and how you can get involved check out the [Community Commitments Development](CONTRIBUTING.md).
+The Community Guidelines is open to revisions, clarifications, and reconsideration.
+For more information on how the Community Guidelines came to be, who was involved, and how you can get involved check out the [Community Guidelines Development](CONTRIBUTING.md).
 For questions or suggestions, contact equitable@itp.nyu.edu.

-Many terms, concepts, and words in this Community Commitments may be new or unfamiliar.
+Many terms, concepts, and words in this Community Guidelines may be new or unfamiliar.
 Please refer to the [Glossary](glossary.md) for clarification of meaning.
-Certain words may be highlighted in the Community Commitments with definitions in order to assist with comprehensibility.
+Certain words may be highlighted in the Community Guidelines with definitions in order to assist with comprehensibility.

 ## Contributors ✨